 For a habit to be created, first the reader must be triggered, either internally through their own desire or externally by an action taken by the publisher.
 Then an action follows, such as clicking a link to an article on Twitter.
 Actions can be facilitated by good usability design, which increases the ease of follow through.
 Next is the need for a variable reward, which is what differentiates the Hook Canvas from other feedback loops.
 Getting those shares and likes and retweets is what users crave, for example.
 It becomes an automatic thing that sends endorphin levels through the roof.
 Finally comes the investment from the user, such as sharing an article, inviting friends to share in this experience.
 This commitment can help to make triggers more engaging.
 We can look as well at the work of Tristan Harris and the “pull to refresh” functionality, which can be incredibly addicting.

 While the Hook Canvas is the gold standard for habit formation, we see a need for the creation of a framework specifically for news media.
-This year we’re focusing on habits with news products, make sure to subscribe to receive our research early.
+This year we’re focusing on habits with news products.

 The importance of triggers for publishers